osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 		- [6.4.2 Inbound Call](#642-inbound-call)
 - [SECTION 7: Competitive Advantages and Adverse Effects to Business if Project Fails](#section-7-competitive-advantages-and-adverse-effects-to-business-if-project-fails)

 ## SECTION 1.
-Project Definition and Project Objectives
+Problem Definition and Project Objectives

 The project involves developing an information system to improve the operations of a major travel company's Call Management Centre (CMC).
 At current state there, the lack of an information system means that a lot of the functions are conducted manually and at an ad-hoc pace affecting the call flow rate.